-While not all patients that grind their teeth require treatment, the good news is that your dentist can help for those who need it.
+While not all patients who grind their teeth require treatment, the good news is that your dentist can help those who need it.

 Today we will take a look at what your treatment options might include.
 Depending on your needs and symptoms, you may need a minimally invasive appliance to stop sleep related bruxism, dental restorations for lost or fractured enamel, or correction of your bite’s alignment.